-It’s so easy to have your living space fill up with unwanted birthday presents and useless things that you bought at a charity shop 6 months ago but have no use for.
+It’s so easy to have your living space filled up with unwanted birthday presents and useless things that you bought at a charity shop 6 months ago but have no use for.
 It can happen without being noticeable for a long time but having too much rubbish in your house can drastically eat into the storage space for things you actually want to own.
 Here are some top tips on decluttering your home to get rid of items easily and without accidentally throwing away something that you wanted to keep.

 Top tips on decluttering your home